-On Sundays during our Connections fellowship time, 12oz bags of fair trade organic coffee beans are made available for purchase.
+On Sundays during our Connections fellowship time (September-May), 12oz bags of fair trade organic coffee beans are made available for purchase.
 Four different varieties are typically available:

 – Organic Sumatran Gayo Mountain Dark Roast

 – Organic Columbian Fondo Paez Medium Roast

 – Organic Water Processed Decaf Medium Roast

 Where is the coffee roasted?

 These coffee beans are brought to Michigan and roasted by a Traverse City company called “Higher Grounds Trading Company.”